amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 ### Version 4: Orange Light

-Wilson rebooted Software Carpentry in May 2010 with support from
+The author rebooted Software Carpentry in May 2010 with support from
 Indiana University,
 Michigan State University,